 Part IV: Track Plans as a Tool for Analysis; Applications of Loop -Manipulation Braids

 Opening section is a detailed description of Speiser’s “track-plan” system for analyzing loop braids.

 Then follow several analyses and beautiful photos of extant loop braids and objects incorporating loop braids from various museums and collections.
 Fascinating, especially since some of the braids have structures that were not recorded in any of the known loop braiding manuscripts.
-There are no instructions for these, but it is possible to learn them from the descriptions, if you are familiar with the terminology and braids in OEPBforLB, the mysterious “unorthodox exchange” discussed in Volume I, and have a partner (or two) to braid with.
+There are no instructions for these, but it is possible to figure some of them out from the descriptions, if you already understand the terminology and braids in OEPBforLB, the mysterious “unorthodox exchange” discussed in Volume I, and have a partner (or two) to braid with.

 © 2011–2017 Ingrid Crickmore